chrispyles/slow/README.md

 This section contains a comprehensive reference of the entire Slow programming language.

 Some (not all) of the examples below use the interpreter format.
-In this format, statements are prefixed with `_>`, the interpreter prompt, and outputs are prefixed with `#>`.
+In this format, statements are prefixed with `->`, the interpreter prompt.
 If a statement takes up multiple lines, all lines after the first will be prefixed with `..`.
 This format mimicks the Slow interpreter.

 ```
 # This is the non-interpreter format